JustScott/mfa/README.md

-delete       # Delete an entry from your seed file show         # Show a single name and generated TOTP code show-all     # Show all the names and generated TOTP codes show-seed     # Get a seed phrase from your seed file export-seeds # Export the seed file content to a file (mfa_export.aes) import-seeds # Import a previously exported file, overwriting the existing seeds
+delete       # Delete an entry from your seed file show         # Show a single name and generated TOTP code show-all     # Show all the names and generated TOTP codes show-seed    # Get a seed phrase from your seed file export-seeds # Export the seed file content to a file (mfa_export.aes) import-seeds # Import a previously exported file, overwriting the existing seeds lock         # Lock the seed file, AKA remove the password from the keyring auto-lock    # Start a background script that runs the lock command at user set intervals
 ```